Laboratoire-de-Chemoinformatique/SynTool/README.rst

 Quick start
 ------------

+**Important-3:** currently for retrosynthesis planning in SynTool GPU is not required.

 Each command in SynTool has a description that can be called with ``syntool --help`` and ``syntool command --help``

 To run a retrosynthesis planning in SynTool the reaction rules, trained retrosynthetic models (policy network and value network),